 After the eruption of adult teeth in children, thumb sucking can cause the teeth to become improperly aligned or push the teeth outward.
 Thumb sucking can also lead to malformation in the upper palate (also known as the roof of the mouth).

 How can I help my child to stop sucking their thumb?

-At Tweed Dental Care, our friendly and caring dental team has worked with children for over 25 years, assisting parents in helping their children to stop sucking their thumbs.
+At Tweed Dental Care, our dental team has worked with children for over 25 years, assisting parents in helping their children to stop sucking their thumbs.
 Our team understands how challenging it can be for parents to relieve their children of this habit.
-One option available to discourage thumb sucking is using a custom made dental appliance placed behind your child’s front teeth.
+One option available to discourage thumb sucking is using a custom-made dental appliance placed behind your child’s front teeth.

 The appliance is not uncomfortable for the child, but will help discourage thumb sucking by making it less enjoyable.

 How do I know if a thumb-sucking appliance right for my child?

 If your child continues to suck their thumb after their adult teeth begin to erupt, contact our team to schedule an appointment to discuss your options to help your child stop sucking their thumb.

 What's involved in the procedure to place dental sealants?

 During your child's regular office visit, your dental hygienist will ‘paint’ sealant onto the chewing surface of the child's permanent molars.
 The sealant is bonded into place to seal any grooves that may cause potential problem areas susceptible to decay.